 Shelley Cooper - Augustana College

 Chris is an actor-musician and theater maker born and raised in New Jersey.
 As an actor, he has appeared in the Boston premiere of Once as Svec (SpeakEasy Stage Company), Forever Plaid as Frankie (The Majestic Theater, MA), Richard III (The Secret Theater), and more.
 He spent two and a half years in residence at Redhouse Arts Center in roles including Jack (Into the Woods) and Puck (A Midsummer Night's Dream) in repertory, Petya Trofimov (The Cherry Orchard), Jesus (Godspell), Claudio/Verges (Much Ado About Nothing), Benvolio/Paris/Lady Capulet (Romeo & Juliet) for which he shares a SALT Award with his five other cast mates (Ensemble of the Year), among many others.
 He also served as Redhouse's Resident Associate Music Director and composed music for select productions.

-Select music directing and/or conducting credits include Shakespeare In Love at Connecticut Repertory Theatre, Ragtime, Seussical, and 13 at Redhouse Arts Center, Gypsy and Winter Wonderettes at Castle Craig Players (CT), and the Middletown Children's Circus.
-He has also played drums & percussion for CRT's Nutmeg Summer Series under the artistic direction of Terrance Mann.
+Select music directing and/or conducting credits include Shakespeare In Love and the upcoming Little Shop of Horrors at Connecticut Repertory Theatre, Ragtime, Seussical, and 13 at Redhouse Arts Center, Gypsy and Winter Wonderettes at Castle Craig Players (CT), and the Middletown Children's Circus.
+He has also played drums & percussion for CRT's Nutmeg Summer Series under the artistic direction of Terrence Mann.